JavDomGom/Polyglots/README.md

     0x00000060  070a 080a 130a 0a13 281a 161a 2828 2828  ........(...((((
     ...
     ```

-3. Pressing `C` will enter courses mode, which will allow us to scroll through each byte of the image.
-Put the cursor in byte `4` of offset `0x00000000`, where initially you can find the byte `00`.
-Let's change this byte `00` to `01`, the smallest possible value.
-For this we need to press `i` to enter *insert* mode and write `01`.
-It should be as follows:
+3. From the offset `0x00000002` there are 2 bytes with value` ffe0` that correspond to an OPCODE or *marker* that is used to indicate by the following 2 bytes the number of bytes that this code fragment will occupy before encountering the next *marker*.
+In this case these 2 bytes have the hexadecimal value `0010`, that is, 16 in decimal, therefore the message in this section consists of the following 16 bytes: `0010 4a46 4946 0001 0101 0048 0048 0000`.

+4. First I am going to modify the 2 bytes `0010` that indicate the size of the message.
+To do this press `C` to activate the cursor and to scroll through each byte.
+I put the cursor on the offset `0x00000004`.
+I first change the byte `00` to `01`, the smallest possible non-zero positive integer value.
+Finally I change the byte `10` to `23`, which is the hexadecimal value that represents the ASCII character of the `#` pad.
     ```
     [0x00000000 + 5> * INSERT MODE *
     - offset - | 0 1  2 3  4 5  6 7  8 9  A B  C D  E F| 0123456789ABCDEF  comment